Floer theory and flips: morphisms

 are homotopy equivalences then

 and similarly for $ (\F_{12} \circ \F_{01}) \circ (F_{10} \circ \F_{21})$. \end{enumerate} \end{definition}

-The following is a version of the material in \cite[Chapter 4]{fooo}, which we will use in order to obtain homotopy invariance of the Maurer-Cartan moduli space.
+The following is a version of the material on Maurer-Cartan moduli spaces in \cite[Chapter 4]{fooo}.
 Let $A_0,A_1$ be convergent \ainfty algebras.
 Let $\F: A_0 \to A_1$ be an \ainfty morphism or pre-natural transformation.
-We write
+Such $\F$ is {\em convergent} if and only if the zero-th term $\F^0(1) $ lies in $A^+$.